 Founded in 1860, Hypo is the oldest private credit institution in Finland.
-It is licensed bank and a mutual company operating under Finland's Act on Mortgage Societies and is governed by its members.
-With total assets of about €3.3 billion and a loan portfolio of €2.7 billion as of June 31, 2022, it has a marginal market share of about 0.8% in Finnish home mortgages and 1.0% in the total lending market in 2021.
-It grants long-term loans to Finnish households and housing companies against a mortgage or other safeguarding collateral.
-Hypo is active in Helsinki, southern Finland, and specified growth centers in the rest of the country.
+It is a licensed bank and a mutual company operating under Finland's Act on Mortgage Societies and is governed by its members.
+With total assets of about €3.6 billion and a loan portfolio of €2.8 billion as of June 30, 2024, Hypo is a small player in Finland's banking sector (market share of about 1% in 2023).
+Its focus is purely on low-risk residential mortgage lending to Finnish households and housing companies.
+Hypo is active in urban arears in Finland--Helsinki, southern Finland, and other growth centers--benefiting from ongoing urbanization trends.

 This is Hypo's second covered bond program.
-It is set up to issue covered bonds under Finland's Covered Bond Act, (CBA, 151/2022, as amended), which has been in place since July 8, 2022.
-The mortgage covered bonds will be issued under Hypo's €2.5 billion program for the issuance of senior preferred notes, subordinated debentures, and covered bonds.
+It was set up in late 2022 to issue covered bonds under Finland's Covered Bond Act, effective July 8, 2022.
+The mortgage covered bonds are issued under Hypo's €2.5 billion program for the issuance of senior preferred notes, subordinated debentures, and covered bonds.

-The covered bond program was established in November 2016 and now incorporates two separate cover pools: the newly established cover pool governed by the CBA (the "CBA Covered Bond Program"), and Hypo's existing covered bonds (the "MCBA Covered Bond Program"), which continue to be governed by the Finnish Act on Mortgage Credit Bank Activities (688/2010, as amended).
+Hypo's first cover pool was established in November 2016 and contains covered bonds issued before the implementation of the EU Covered Bond Directive on July 8, 2022, under the Finnish Act on Mortgage Credit Bank Activities (688/2010) (the "MCBA Covered Bond Program"), which we analyze separately.

 The covered bonds issued under the CBA Covered Bond Program rank pari passu among themselves but do not relate to the MCBA Covered Bond Program.
-Covered bondholders and derivative counterparties related to the CBA Covered Bond Program have a priority claim only on the assets registered in the

-CBA Covered Bond Program.
+Covered bondholders and derivative counterparties related to the CBA Covered Bond Program have a priority claim only on the assets registered in the CBA Covered Bond Program.
 Similarly, covered bondholders and derivative counterparties related to the MCBA Covered Bond Program have a priority claim only on the assets registered under the MCBA covered bond program.

-Covered bonds are a vital funding tool for Hypo, representing 42% of total funding as of March 31, 2022.
+Covered bonds are a vital funding tool for Hypo, representing 44% of total funding as of June 30, 2024.
+In April 2024, Hypo issued its third €300 million fixed interest rate paying covered bond under the CBA Covered Bond Program.

-The covered bonds constitute direct unconditional and unsubordinated debt obligations of Hypo and are secured by a cover pool of eligible assets including residential mortgage loans and loans to housing associations registered in the cover pool, in line with the CBA.
+The covered bonds constitute direct unconditional and unsubordinated debt obligations of Hypo and are secured by a cover pool of eligible assets including residential mortgage loans and loans to housing companies registered in the cover pool, in line with the CBA.